 Brand identity is the aggregation of all the elements unique to your brand that distinguish you from other businesses — e.g., logo, name, visual style, voice.
 Brand image is the brand identity crystallized in the minds of consumers.
 It’s the opinions they have formed of you based on their experiences with your company.

-In a nutshell, brand identity is all about you and how you present your business, whereas brand image is about the audience and how they perceive you.
-Hence, brand image stems from brand identity.
-When the two align, we have a case of successful branding.
+In a nutshell, brand identity is all about you and how you present your business, whereas the brand image is about the audience and how they perceive you.
+Hence, brand image stems from the brand identity.
+When the two align, we have a case of a successful brand.

 Now that you have a somewhat vague idea of what brand identity is, it’s time to clear away the fog by discussing its constituent elements in detail.
 As mentioned earlier, brand identity is composed of all the assets that give a specific look and feel to a business.
 Let’s see what those assets are.